10 Financial Assistance Programs for Seniors

 9. Emergency Financial Help

-If you need emergency financial aid, dial 211 to connect with agencies offering essential community services.
-The program can connect you with local utility assistance, rent assistance, shelters, clothing and food banks, transportation, community meals, and more.
+If you need aid, there are emergency financial programs that can connect you with local utility assistance, rent assistance, shelters, clothing and food banks, transportation, community meals, and more.

 If high-interest debts are making it harder for you to manage your finances, consider senior citizen debt relief programs.
 These programs can help reduce your monthly payments or eliminate debt, giving you more financial stability.